How to Enroll

 4. Meet with your high school counselor and fill out an Enrollment Verification Form

 Make an appointment with your high school counselor.
-You will need to meet with them approximately one month into each quarter to discuss what high school graduations requirements you could work on the following college quarter and to fill out your quarterly Enrollment Verification Form.
-This form must have your signature, your parent's signature (while you are under 18), your high school counselor's signature, your college student ID number, your school district, and how many credits you qualify for under Running Start before you can register for classes.
+You will need to meet with them approximately one month into each quarter to discuss what high school graduation requirements you may need the following college quarter.
+They will also assist you in completing your quarterly Enrollment Verification Form.
+This form must have your signature, your parent's signature (while you are under 18), your high school counselor's signature, your college student ID number, your school district, and how many credits you are eligible for in Running Start.
+You must submit this form before you can register for classes.
 This form is important as it will allow your tuition to be covered by your high school.
 Without it, registration might drop you from classes.
 You can find a copy of the Enrollment Verification Form here.

 5. Meet with a Running Start adviser and register for classes